bekircbc/cebrify/README.md

 - for using this function write the following code to your own code.

-        cebrify.calcBMI(weight, height)
+- for calculating the BMI of a man with 77 kg weight and 1.78 m height.

+        cebrify.calcBMI(77, 1.78)

 ## toggler

 - for using this function write the following code to your own code.

-        cebrify.toggler(actualStatus, value1, value2)
+        cebrify.toggler(development, deployment, development)

 ## averageRatingCalc

-- for using this function write the following code to your own code.

-        cebrify.averageRatingCalc(object)

-- Data structure of object must be as follows :
+- Data structure of object has to be as follows :

         const data = {
           products: [